 (4) Notwithstanding the personal liability of any director or other officer of a trustee company, the trustee company remains liable for any pecuniary loss occasioned through any breach or neglect of trust or duty committed by the trustee company or any of its officers, whether such trust or duty is implied by the law or expressly conferred or imposed by the instrument under which the trustee company acts.

-17. Removal from office of executor or administrator
+17. Trustee company may be removed from office etc. as executor etc.

 A trustee company that has been appointed executor or administrator, with or without a will annexed and whether by appointment, assignment, power of attorney, election or otherwise, shall be subject in all respects to the same control and to removal or restraint from acting and generally to the jurisdiction of the courts in the same manner as any other executor or administrator.

 [18-23.
-Deleted by No. 39 of 2011 s.
+Deleted: No. 39 of 2011 s.
 6.]

 [24-26.
-Deleted by No. 39 of 2011 s.
+Deleted: No. 39 of 2011 s.
 8.]

-27. Unclaimed money and property
+27. Unclaimed estate property, how trustee company to deal with

 (1) This section applies only to moneys and property that form part of an estate of which a trustee company is —